Raccourcis

 nice’s airport is on the sea

-Nice's Transportation Options - nice france airport transportation options guide
+Nice's Airport & Transportation Options - nice france airport transportation options guide

 inside the posh nice airport